iansky/TwistedEquationsTutorial/README.md

    4) added code to trace the activity state.
 Look for tag:MainActivity:
       There are also 'Toast' messages to show this same data.

+Sat May 10 14:56:58 PDT 2014
+tutorial 6:
+    Added a second activity with a button, three edit text items and three text views.
+Second activity will set the values in the text views to the values in the associated edit text views when the user presses the button.